preelshh/PINNModel/README.md

 ## What this is

 Standard neural networks trained on glucose-insulin data tend to learn spurious correlations and fail outside their training distribution.
-PINNs fix this by encoding the known ODEs governing glucose-insulin physiology directly into the loss function — so the model can't just memorize trajectories, it has to respect the underlying dynamics.
+PINNs fix this by encoding the known ODEs governing glucose-insulin physiology directly into the loss function, so the model can't just memorize trajectories, it has to respect the underlying dynamics.

 This project trains a PINN on simulated patient data from the UVA/Padova T1D Simulator and compares it against a Neural ODE baseline.
 The goal is to get accurate, physically consistent predictions of glucose response to insulin inputs, which matters a lot for closed-loop insulin delivery systems.